Leveraging directed causal discovery to detect latent common causes: Experimental results

-We followed the bootsrapping procedure outlined in Section~\ref{section: decision criteria}, using 25 bootstraps each randomly sampling 95\% of the data.
-To set the thresholds, we generated synthetic data from directed causal models with additive, multiplicative, and complex noise functions---similar to the models we test on in this section---and determined the threshold values which approximately reproduced the performance of the original directed causal discovery algorithms on these different models.
+We follow the bootsrapping procedure outlined in Section~\ref{section: decision criteria}, using 25 bootstraps each randomly sampling 95\% of the data.
+To set thresholds, we generated synthetic data from directed causal models with additive, multiplicative, and complex noise functions and determined the threshold values which approximately reproduced the performance of the original directed causal discovery algorithms on these different models.
 We did this for modKCDC and modIGCI, as well as for CAN, whose decision criteria were discussed in Section~\ref{section: CAN model}.
-This is similar to the way the CAN thresholds were set in \cite{janzing2012information}, and worked well in our experiments despite the fact that they were quite diverse in nature.
+This is similar to the way the CAN thresholds were set in \citep{janzing2012information}.
 We report the thresholds set in this manner in the Appendix.
 These thresholds are used in all experiments.